Home Page Stories

 On Wednesday, over breakfast with the Rotary Club of Wahroonga, New South Wales, Australian entrepreneur and philanthropist Dick Smith announced a donation of AU$1 million to Rotary (about US$750,000), citing admiration of Rotary members for the time they devote to others.
 The Rotary Australia Benevolent Society (RABS) will administer the funds.
 “With 29,500 Rotarians in 1,100 clubs throughout Australia, we have an army of volunteers eager to assist those in need,” says Michael Perkins, RABS chair.
 “The impact of this donation will be felt throughout all of Australia, from the cities to the...

 eBay Live Auctions that benefit Rotary

 Each month, eBay, the world’s largest auction website, selects a set of upcoming Live Auction events and donates a portion of all sales proceeds to Rotary.
 Only U.S. auction sales are eligible.
-See the schedule of July auctions.
+See the schedule of December auctions.